For more than 100 years, the SCMA and MLCMS have been a constant voice for the local medical community

 SCMA enhances the health of the community by helping local residents gain the knowledge, motivations and opportunities needed to make informed decisions about their health.
 The medical association supports local, state and national efforts to promote healthy behaviors, create healthy environments and increase access to high-quality health care.
 Current SCMA health initiatives include:

-Free medical-legal information.
-SCMA/CMA members can contact attorney Larry McLaughlin for free legal advice on contracts and agreements, subpoenas, employer/employee relations, collections, confidentiality, and records retention.
+Medical-legal information.
+SCMA/CMA members can contact attorney David Berry, Esq. for a legal consultation at no charge consulting on contracts and agreements, subpoenas, employer/employee relations, collections, confidentiality, and records retention.
 Members can also call the CMA Member Help Center for assistance with general, legal and reimbursement issues.
 In addition, members can access the CMA Medical-Legal Library, an online resource containing over 3,000 pages of medical-legal, regulatory and reimbursement information.
 These documents are free to members; nonmembers pay $2 per page.

 Collegial Events.
 SCMA encourages physician collegiality in Sonoma County by sponsoring two annual events.
-During the popular Awards Dinner, held in the fall, the medical association presents Outstanding Achievement awards to local physicians and community members.
-The informal Wine & Cheese Reception, held at a different winery each spring, allows physicians to interact with their colleagues in a relaxed and convivial atmosphere.
+During the popular annual Awards Dinner, the medical association presents Outstanding Achievement awards to local physicians and community members.
+The informal Physician Appreciation Reception, held at a different location each year, allows physicians to interact with their colleagues in a relaxed and convivial atmosphere.

 CMA Meetings.
 SCMA/CMA members regularly participate in meetings sponsored by the California Medical Association.
 Each fall, delegates from SCMA attend the House of Delegates, which establishes the policies that guide CMA.
 During the spring, SCMA/CMA members enroll in the CMA Leadership Academy, which helps physicians understand the latest trends in health care and develop leadership skills.